Series / Bramwell

 - Christmas Cake: Eleanor is implied to be this, by Victorian standards, at least.

-- Daddy's Girl: Eleanor and her father
+- Daddy's Girl: Eleanor and her father.

 - December-December Romance: Eleanor's father and several women he courts throughout the series, including the one he eventually marries.

 - Deliberate Values Dissonance: Eleanor is put through a lot of crap because of her gender, to the point where the only position available for her is running a public clinic in one of the poorest sections of London.
-The same fate befalls Dr. Marsham, even though he's a man, but because he's an Irishman, he's equally unwelcome in London's high society hospitals.
+The same fate befalls Dr. Marsham, even though he's a man, but because he's Scottish, he's equally unwelcome in London's high society hospitals.
 Even Dr. Bramwell, Sr. isn't exempt from this—one episode is centered around him finally having enough money to afford an office on Harley Street, which was (and still is) the place for prominent physicians, hospitals, and medical schools.

 - Additionally, despite all the discrimination she's dealt with, Eleanor is shocked when she discovers that one of her patients is married to a black man, and her reaction to a man dressed in women's clothing and in a relationship with another man is exactly what you would expect for the the time period.